 There is no district wide data available for sexual orientation but the proportion of the workforce stating that they are lesbian, gay or bisexual has remained similar on the previous year.
 The number of people who do not declare their sexual orientation have fallen, and those declaring themselves heterosexual has risen.

 Maternity/Paternity

-In 2019 six employees took maternity leave and two paternity leave.
+In 2020 six employees were on maternity leave, one employee was on paternity leave.